jkeresman01/jsql/README.md

 # jsql
-Mini psql like SQL shell built Go — for learning how real database shells work, one command at a time.|
+Mini SQL shell working on an in memory DB — for learning how real database shells work, one command at a time.

 ## Currently supported ##